 This remarkable find was at the end of a long walk in the hot sun at the La Villita Historical Arts Village entrance.
 We shared freshly made guacamole and nachos here for a good lunch.

-Most all the sights, restaurants, and museums we visited on this trip were new to us.
-Fortunately, there is still lots more to see and do in San Antonio, and I do really always want to go.
-We learned quite a bit about San Antonio’s history this time around and had a lot of fun doing it.
+Most of the sights, restaurants, and museums we visited on this trip were new to us.
+Fortunately, there is still lots more to see and do in San Antonio, and I always want to go.
+We learned quite a bit about San Antonio’s history this time and enjoyed doing it.

 You always find places we haven’t seen.
 My favorite memory of the River Walk is with Aunt Ort.
 Billy met us there and she agreed to a motorized wheel chair.
 Scared me to death a couple of times – thought she was going to take it into the river!
 Fun times; miss her a bunch!